jhudsl/OLD_Cancer_informatics_for_PIs/docs/02-informatics_leadership.md

 ![](images/intro_harry.png)

-We will now describe some guidelines for how to be an effective leader, collaborator and mentor of informatics projects so that you can be more like Sally with mentees and employees like Hilda and collaborators like Harry.
+We will now describe some guidelines for how to be an effective leader, collaborator and mentor on informatics projects so that you can be more like Sally with mentees and employees like Hilda and collaborators like Harry.

-AVOCADO... where to put this:

-Need to add  "deep work" and the value of uninterrupted time for an analyst

 ### Finding and creating good relationships for informatics projects

 The first step to performing a good research study is to find the right people for your research team.

+We suggest that you look out for collaborators before you even design your studies.
+If you are new to informatics and you plan to employ or menter informatics experts in your lab, we suggest that you seek help from an informatics expert before you start an informatics project.

 This section is based on a [blog post](https://simplystatistics.org/2011/10/20/finding-good-collaborators) from [Roger Peng](http://www.biostat.jhsph.edu/~rpeng/) of the [simply statistics](https://simplystatistics.org/) blog which has many other useful discussions and resources.

-In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly for multidisciplinary teams of people with different expertise.
+In this section we will provide a guide for finding good coworkers, whether they are mentees, collaborators, or employees, to work on informatics cancer projects particularly for multidisciplinary teams.

 ![](images/graphic_findteams.png)